netbymatt/ws4kp/README.md

 This is a known problem with the Ws4kp as it ages.
 It was a problem with the [actual Weatherstar hardware](https://youtu.be/rcUwlZ4pqh0?feature=shared&t=116) as well.

+## Phone App

+An Android app is in a closed beta test.
+It's nothing too special, just a wrapper for displaying the website in a browser.

+You can get this functionality without an app on both Andriod and iOS by using the install or add to home screen feature of your browser.

+iOS native app?
+No. I own zero Apple devices and thus have no way to develop, test, compile or verify myself to the app store.
+That application will have to come from the community.

 ## Related Projects

 Not retro enough?
 Try the [Weatherstar 3000+](https://github.com/netbymatt/ws3kp)